Sagacity, Inc., et al. v. BCE-Mach III LLC

 The Claim Period means checks, remittances, or payments to Settlement Class Members for royalty payments on natural gas or its constituents for the Class Wells from January 1, 2020, through and including February 14, 2025, subject to the terms of the Settlement Agreement regarding Released Claims.
 If you are unsure whether you are included in the Settlement Class, you may contact the Settlement Administrator.

 • On June 12, 2025, the Court preliminarily approved a Settlement in the Litigation between Plaintiffs, on behalf of themselves and the Settlement Class, and Defendant.
-This approval and the Notice are not an expression of opinion by the Court as to the merits of any of the claims or defenses asserted by any of the parties to the Litigation, or of whether the Court will ultimately approve the Settlement Agreement.
+This approval and the Notice were not an expression of opinion by the Court as to the merits of any of the claims or defenses asserted by any of the parties to the Litigation.
+On October 1, 2025, the Court granted final approval to the Settlement.

-In settlement of Released Claims alleged in the Litigation, Defendant has agreed to pay Ten Million Dollars ($10,000,000.00) in cash (“Gross Settlement Fund”).
-In exchange for this payment and other consideration outlined in the Settlement Agreement, the Settlement Class shall release the Released Claims (as defined in the Settlement Agreement) against the Released Parties (as defined in the Settlement Agreement).
-The Gross Settlement Fund, less Plaintiffs’ Attorneys’ Fees and Litigation Expenses and Administration, Notice, and Distribution Costs, Case Contribution Awards, and any other costs approved by the Court (the “Net Settlement Fund”), will be distributed to final Settlement Class Members pursuant to the terms of the Settlement Agreement.
+In settlement of Released Claims alleged in the Litigation, Defendant agreed to pay Ten Million Dollars ($10,000,000.00) in cash (“Gross Settlement Fund”).
+In exchange for this payment and other consideration outlined in the Settlement Agreement, the Settlement Class released the Released Claims (as defined in the Settlement Agreement) against the Released Parties (as defined in the Settlement Agreement).
+The Gross Settlement Fund, less Plaintiffs’ Attorneys’ Fees and Litigation Expenses and Administration, Notice, and Distribution Costs, Case Contribution Awards, and any other costs approved by the Court (the “Net Settlement Fund”), was distributed to final Settlement Class Members pursuant to the terms of the Settlement Agreement.

 The Notice does not and cannot set out all the terms of the Settlement Agreement.
 This website will eventually include the Notice, the Plan of Allocation, and Class Counsel’s application for Plaintiffs’ Attorneys’ Fees and Litigation Expenses and other costs.
 You may also receive information about the progress of the Settlement by visiting the Home page, or by contacting the Settlement Administrator.

-• The Final Fairness Hearing will be held on October 1, 2025, beginning at 10:30 a.m., before the Honorable Gerald L. Jackson, U.S. Magistrate Judge for the Eastern District of Oklahoma.
-Please note that the date of the Fairness Hearing is subject to change without further notice.
-You should check with the Court and the Home page to confirm no change to the date and time of the hearing has been made.
-At the Fairness Hearing, the Court will consider: (a) whether the Settlement is fair, reasonable, and adequate; (b) any timely and properly raised objections to the Settlement; (c) the Allocation Methodology; (d) the application for Plaintiffs’ Attorneys’ Fees and Litigation Expenses and Administration, Notice, and Distribution Costs; and (e) the application for Case Contribution Awards for the Class Representatives.
+• The Final Fairness Hearing was held on October 1, 2025, beginning at 10:30 a.m., before the Honorable Gerald L. Jackson, U.S. Magistrate Judge for the Eastern District of Oklahoma.
+At the Fairness Hearing, the Court considered: (a) whether the Settlement is fair, reasonable, and adequate; (b) any timely and properly raised objections to the Settlement; (c) the Allocation Methodology; (d) the application for Plaintiffs’ Attorneys’ Fees and Litigation Expenses and Administration, Notice, and Distribution Costs; and (e) the application for Case Contribution Awards for the Class Representatives.

-A CLASS MEMBER WHO WISHES TO PARTICIPATE IN THE SETTLEMENT AND DOES NOT SUBMIT A VALID REQUEST FOR EXCLUSION DOES NOT NEED TO APPEAR AT THE FINAL FAIRNESS HEARING OR TAKE ANY OTHER ACTION TO PARTICIPATE IN THE SETTLEMENT.
+A CLASS MEMBER WHO WISHED TO PARTICIPATE IN THE SETTLEMENT AND DID NOT SUBMIT A VALID REQUEST FOR EXCLUSION DID NOT NEED TO APPEAR AT THE FINAL FAIRNESS HEARING OR TAKE ANY OTHER ACTION TO PARTICIPATE IN THE SETTLEMENT.

-• By taking no action, your interests will be represented by Plaintiffs as the Class Representatives and Class Counsel.
-As a Class Member, you will be bound by the outcome of the Settlement, if finally approved by the Court.
-The Class Representatives and Class Counsel believe that the Settlement is in the best interest of the Settlement Class, and, therefore, they intend to support the proposed Settlement at the Final Fairness Hearing.
-As a Class Member, if you are entitled to a distribution pursuant to the Allocation Methodology, you will receive your portion of the Net Settlement Fund, and you will be bound by the Settlement Agreement and all orders and judgments entered by the Court regarding the Settlement.
-If the Settlement is approved, unless you exclude yourself from the Settlement Class, neither you nor any other Releasing Party will be able to start a lawsuit or arbitration, continue a lawsuit or arbitration, or be part of any other lawsuit against any of the Released Parties based on any of the Released Claims.
+• By taking no action, your interests were represented by Plaintiffs as the Class Representatives and Class Counsel.
+As a Class Member, you are bound by the outcome of the Settlement.
+The Class Representatives and Class Counsel believe that the Settlement is in the best interest of the Settlement Class, and, therefore, they supported the Settlement at the Final Fairness Hearing.
+As a Class Member, if you are entitled to a distribution pursuant to the Allocation Methodology, you were sent your portion of the Net Settlement Fund, and you are bound by the Settlement Agreement and all orders and judgments entered by the Court regarding the Settlement.
+Unless you excluded yourself from the Settlement Class, neither you nor any other Releasing Party will be able to start a lawsuit or arbitration, continue a lawsuit or arbitration, or be part of any other lawsuit against any of the Released Parties based on any of the Released Claims.

-• If you do not wish to be a member of the Settlement Class, then you must exclude yourself from the Settlement Class by mailing a Request for Exclusion.
-All Requests for Exclusion must include: (i) the Class Member’s name, address, telephone number, and notarized signature; (ii) a statement that the Class Member wishes to be excluded from the Settlement Class in Sagacity, Inc., et al. v.
+• If you did not wish to be a member of the Settlement Class, then you had to exclude yourself from the Settlement Class by mailing a Request for Exclusion.
+All Requests for Exclusion had to include: (i) the Class Member’s name, address, telephone number, and notarized signature; (ii) a statement that the Class Member wishes to be excluded from the Settlement Class in Sagacity, Inc., et al. v.
 BCE‑Mach III LLC, and (iii) a description of the Class Member’s interest in any wells for which he/she/it has received royalty payments from Defendant, including the name, well number, county in which the well is located, and the owner identification number(s).
-Requests for Exclusion must be mailed by certified mail, return receipt requested, and received no later than 5 p.m.
+Requests for Exclusion had to be mailed by certified mail, return receipt requested, and received no later than 5 p.m.
 CT on September 10, 2025, as follows:

 Settlement Administrator